-Manchester City hunt for new central defender
+Manchester City in the hunt for a new central defender

 Kompany was given the marching orders by referee Mike Dean for a challenge on Jack Wilshere, the Arsenal midfielder, during City’s 2-0 triumph on Sunday at the Emirates Stadium.
 A three-man independent regulatory commission will sit in the afternoon to determine the fate of the verdict which will be announced in the evening.